-As far as weight goes, the L10 XPAD stands at 3 lbs. with the built-in handle for easy carrying.
+As far as weight goes, the L10 XPAD stands at 3 lbs. with a built-in handle for easy carrying.

-The Zebra L10 XPAD is classified as a rugged tablets and is meant to withstand harsh use and extreme environments.
-Each tablet is MIL-STD-810G certified which means they’re resistant to drops, dust, vibrations and shocks.
+The Zebra L10 XPAD is classified as a rugged tablet and is meant to withstand harsh use and extreme environments.
+Each tablet is MIL-STD-810G certified which means they’re resistant to drops, dust, vibrations, and shocks.
 They’re also capable of operating under extreme temperatures.